ChristianKohler/Homepage/content/posts/2019-11-25-lint-one-bite-at-a-time/index.md

 # Summary

-It's very easy and very little work to set up a "newrule" config and enforce the config with a precommit hook.
-Now your codebase should become better every day as people are working on it.
-Without the upfront costs you'd have with fixing all errors in one commit.
-That's how you eat an elephant\*.
+It is easy and very little work to set up a "newrule" configuration and enforce the configuration with a pre-commit hook.
+Now your codebase should get better every day as people work on it.
+Without the upfront costs, you would have to fix all the bugs in a commit.
+That's how you eat an elephant.
 One bite at a time.

 > “How do you eat an elephant?
 One bite at a time.”